AltEn Facility Remediation Response

 The responsible, safe remediation of the AltEn site in Mead, Nebraska.

-The AltEn Facility Response Group (FRG), as part of Nebraska’s Voluntary Cleanup Program (VCP) and under the direction of the Nebraska Department of Environment and Energy (NDEE), has stabilized the site.
+The AltEn Facility Response Group (FRG), as part of Nebraska’s Voluntary Cleanup Program (VCP) and under the direction of the Nebraska Department of Water, Energy, and Environment (NDWEE), has stabilized the site.

 The FRG developed a Remedial Action Plan (RAP) for water stored at the site and is committed to implementing the Water RAP.
-So far, the FRG has treated over 49 million gallons of process water – 31 million gallons of which has been applied to local farms as a beneficial nutrient source.
+The FRG has treated more than 114 million gallons of process water – 50 million gallons of which have been applied to local farms as a beneficial nutrient source.

 As this work continues, the FRG’s top priority is to ensure the continued safety of the surrounding community and environment.
-NDEE testing has consistently shown no evidence of impacts to water.
+NDWEE testing has consistently shown no evidence of impacts to water.

 This website is a key resource for updates and information about the FRG’s remediation efforts.

-Steps the FRG and NDEE have taken to stabilize the site:
+Steps the FRG and NDWEE have taken to stabilize the site:

 The AltEn Facility Response Group’s top priority is to help ensure the safety of the surrounding community and environment.